 AGCO offers a full line of tractors, combines, and other agriculture equipment.
-They sell to distributers who sell to the end-user (farmer or rancher).
+They sell to distributors who sell to the end-user (farmer or rancher).
 You may think an equipment company would have no place on social media sites, but you’d be wrong.
-This company and their 5 brands, are connecting and having real conversations with their distributers, fans and those seeking answers about the equipment.
+This company and their 5 brands are connecting and having real conversations with their distributors, fans and those seeking answers about the equipment.

 What they share: